 In addition, Orion has several projects in the early research phase investigating central nervous system diseases, cancer and neuropathic pain, among others.

 Diagnostics

 Orion Diagnostica manufactures convenient and quick in vitro diagnostic tests and testing systems suitable for point-of-care testing.
-Net sales of the Diagnostics business in 2014 were EUR 56 (57) million.
-Net sales in the comparative period included sales of products discontinued in 2013.
+Net sales of the Diagnostics business in 2015 were up by 3% at EUR 58 (56) million.